evncosta/100-Days-of-Code/Day 23/README.md

 - Score tracking and level progression
 - Game state transitions (win/lose conditions)
 - Object coordination in real-time games

-## 🎓 Course Context

-This project was part of **Day 23: Turtle Crossing Game** in the 100 Days of Code curriculum.
-It demonstrates side-scrolling game mechanics and dynamic difficulty.

 ## 🎮 Controls